alexjurkiewicz/tyk-docs/tyk-docs/content/tyk-sync.md

 ### Prerequisites:

-- Tyk Sync was built using Go 1.10.
-The minimum Go version required to install is 1.7.
 - In order for policy ID matching to work correctly, your Dashboard must have `allow_explicit_policy_id: true` and `enable_duplicate_slugs: true` and your Gateway must have `policies.allow_explicit_policy_id: true`.
 - It is assumed you have a Tyk CE or Tyk Pro installation.